kuriharaan/InputSystemWiki/How-Do-I....md

 Multiple ways.

-Can use a path to get all devices using the "gamepad" template:
+Can use a path to get all devices using the "gamepad" template (or any template based on the gamepad template):

 ```C#
     InputSystem.GetControls("/<gamepad>");